kadena-io/kadena-evm-sandbox/README.md

    npm install @kadena/hardhat-chainweb @kadena/hardhat-kadena-create2
    ```

-3. Open the `hardhat.config.js` file for your Hardhat project in your code editor.
+3. Open the `hardhat.config.js` or `hardhat.config.ts` file for your Hardhat project in your code editor.
-4. Copy and paste the code to import plugins and read account information from the `solidity/hardhat.config.js` file into the `hardhat.config.js` file for your project.
+4. Copy and paste the code to import plugins and read account information from the `solidity/hardhat.config.js` file into the Hardhat configuration file for your project.

    For example: